AntoineGS/configurations/README.md

 - On Work computer:

-  - `./ConfigManager.ps1 -restore -wslUser a_simard`
+  - `nu backup-manager.nu restore -wslUser a_simard`